mkidson/mkidson_obsidian_vault/MSc/To-Do files/ANSTT presentation. PhD week presentation but without the tutorial on spectrometry. Emphasise the use of iThemba and just be a presence there for n-lab.md

 - We made measurements in September last year of up to 150 MeV neutrons with an 8 metre flight path.
 Here are some plots of those data.
 - We were able to create response functions, but the statistics on the data meant our energy bins are quite wide (10 MeV), which won't lead to very good unfolding performance.
 - So, simulation will be used to fill in the gaps and improve the energy resolution.

-## Slide 11 date and beam current
+- Emphasise the simulation is necessary to get better energy resolution (maybe 5 MeV bins?)

 # Simulation with Geant4
-We're starting below 20 MeV and then extending.
-Remove the "below" from the title.
-Above 20 MeV it MUST be matched to measurement
+- We are using Geant4 MC code to simulate the response functions.
+First for < 20 MeV and then extending above, which is hard to do.

-- We are using Geant4 MC code to simulate the response functions, using the measured data as a guide for what they should look like.
+- Measurement MUST be used above 20 MeV to guide the simulation as the models are not well verified wrt measured data.
 - We simulate monoenergetic neutrons incident on the detector.
 - Any recoil particles that are produced get tracked as they deposit their energy and each energy deposition step produces a number of photons.
-	- Geant4 has a scintillation package which we are exploring, which produces the photons and tracks them as they bounce around and eventually some of them hit the photomultiplier.
+- Energy deposition is converted to light output for each step.
-	- We are also looking into converting straight from energy deposition to the "light output" measured by the acquisition system, as this reduces complexity and run time.
+- A Gaussian broadening function is applied to each event, producing the final result.

 # summary
 - Here are some of the other things that have happened and are ongoing.